-Admittedly, whilst it was Engine Technology International’s first ever commercial vehicle on test, there was something exceptionally refreshing and honest about the Isuzu D-Max AT35.
+Admittedly, whilst it was Engine + Powertrain Technology International’s first ever commercial vehicle on test, there was something exceptionally refreshing and honest about the Isuzu D-Max AT35.
 Taken in direct comparison to the typical cars we get in on test, the 160hp 2.5-liter could be seen as an outdated solution by some, but in situ in the big truck, it makes an awful lot of sense.
 Whilst this particular model is somewhat of an anomaly for the UK (the AT standing for Arctic Trucks, whose conversion adds caricatured 35″ Nokian off-road tires, blistered arches, and expensive Fox Racing off-road dampers) there is a purposeful, workhorse of a machine beneath it all.
 Think farmer, in a Nomex race suit.

 The standard D-Max has, perhaps unsurprisingly, been described by Isuzu as a tool rather than an emotional purchase which, when firing up the 2.5-liter inline four cylinder turbo-diesel engine, becomes immediately apparent.
 A direct carry over to the AT35, the European-specific CRDi common-rail unit doesn’t gain any additional power or refinement despite the new ‘lifestyle’ derived exterior potentially opening up the range to new demographics.